High-tech stretcher helps emergency workers

 More EMS departments across Long Island are buying automatic stretchers to handle a population that is getting heavier.

-The Nissequogue Village Fire Department is buying a $47,000 powered stretcher and ambulance load system, in part because people are getting too heavy for emergency personnel to safely lift, said Chief Russell von Frank.
+The Village of Nissequogue Fire Department is buying a $47,000 powered stretcher and ambulance load system, in part because people are getting too heavy for emergency personnel to safely lift, said Chief Russell von Frank.

 The system has a 700-pound weight capacity.